ABOUT R&V PERSONAL FINANCE, LLC

 Betsy is a fee-only fiduciary financial planner serving women in medicine and their families.
 With over a decade of experience in personal finance, she strives to support professional women in medicine and their families ease the burden of financial decision making, planning, and management.
 She can also be found savoring a robust cup of coffee, reading Dragons Love Tacos and exploring the beautiful Driftless Area with her spouse and three children.

 Betsy’s story begins in Iowa on a pretty typical small family farm.
 Her mom was a high school teacher and her dad turned from full-time farmer to full-time CPA.
 Her youth was spent playing sports, preparing projects for the county fair, a first job bagging groceries, and roaming about in a way that is atypical now.
 High school graduation sent her off to Iowa State University toward a bachelor’s degree in Food Science.
 A couple collegiate job experiences included a test kitchen analyst for a large regional grocery store chain and quality control engineering position for the company that makes SPAM.
 Betsy then completed a master’s degree in family and consumer sciences, an area of study formerly known as home economics which gave rise to many of today’s collegiate financial planning programs.

-Betsy believes that financial planning holds particular value because of the options it provides at punctuation moments in life.
+Now, several years into the life of RVPF, Betsy still believes that financial planning holds particular value because of the options it provides at punctuation moments in life.
 When faced with difficult choices, having well managed financial resources allows for decisions to be made for reasons other than money.
 Maybe it's taking time off to care for a terminally ill loved one, accepting a dream job that pays less, supporting a young adult child through a period of unpaid service work or retiring early.
 At the end of it all, it's never just about the money.